Toterich/site/content/blog/microservice_arguments.md

 Also, it is entirely possible for a shared library to be implemented on another technology stack than the client program, as long as a stable binary interface is provided.
 For example, many programming languages' standard libraries provide facilities to create wrappers in C, which in turn describes the defacto standard interface to call into shared libraries.
 So e.g. a library written in Go can expose its public functions via a C interface, and a client written in Python can then call into this interface.
 The mechanism to allow a program written in one programming language to call into code written in another one is commonly known as a *Foreign Function Interface(FFI)*.

 I do concede that working with multiple FFIs in the case of many components in different languages doesn't sound fun and would probably increase the system complexity compared to serializing all procedure calls into messages the same way and sending them via a socket connection (which would be the alternative in microservice-world).
 Then again, maybe using so many different technologies that this becomes cumbersome is a smell of a bad design in the first place.

+## Closing thoughts

+I hope this post doesn't come off as too rambly.
+Like I mentioned in the beginning, I wanted to jot down my thoughts about microservices and when (not) to use them in a more-or-less structured manner in order to help my own understanding.

+As a final verdict, I'd say I remain skeptical of the microservice pattern.
+While it does lend itself well to the practice of horizontal scaling for high-throughput applications (and as I mentioned earlier, I think scaling is a strong argument in favor of using microservices), I have seen in some previous jobs that this topic suffers from some amount of cargo culting and there are probably many applications in the world implemented as several microservices, which would benefit from a more monolithic design.

+One thing to keep in mind is that the decision between microservices and a monolith is not binary.
+It is perfectly possible to split off a single component of an application into a microservice, for example to allow independent scaling of that component, while keeping the rest of the monolith intact.
+With this understanding, microservices become just another tool for a Software Architect, one which I think should be used with caution.